VictorGuilherme12/VictorGuilherme12/README.md

 Every project is an opportunity to learn something new, and I’m always in search of improving my skills to create increasingly innovative and impactful games.

 <div style="display: inline_block"></div>

-## Fun Facts 🎥🐾

-•  Cinema is my passion: I’ve always been fascinated by films, and they’ve greatly influenced how I view the world and creativity.
-I love how cinema manages to tell stories in such a unique and enveloping way.

-•  Stanley Kubrick, my favorite director: Kubrick’s ability to create dense and challenging atmospheres inspires me immensely.
-His attention to detail and unique style make him one of the greatest masters of the seventh art, in my opinion.

-•  Games are also part of me: Since I was very young, I’ve always been passionate about games.
-It’s not just about playing, but how games manage to tell stories in such an interactive and creative way.
-This passion is one of the reasons that led me to work with game development.

-•  I’m a proud cat lover: Cats are just the best.
-Their mix of independence, curiosity, and affection never fails to brighten my day.
-I love their little quirks and how they always find a way to make life more interesting (and cozy).

-•  Coffee, my fuel: I can’t imagine my day without a cup of coffee.
-It helps me focus and gives that extra energy during intense work and study hours.
-It’s more than a drink; it’s almost a daily ritual.

-<div style="display: inline_block"></div>